treasure-data/treasure-boxes/integration-box/cuenote-import/README.md

-# Cuenote FC Delivery Log Import
+# Cuenote FC Delivery Log Import (XML API)

 ## Prerequisite

+### Note
+This Workflow is for Cuenote FC's XML API.
+If your contract with YMIRLINK is for JSON API, use the [Workflow for JSON API](https://github.com/treasure-data/treasure-boxes/tree/master/integration-box/cuenote-import-json).

 ### Cuenote